 Helping, Fixing, Showing Up

-After the walk, I went to Eve's place to help her hang some framed album covers and photos.
+After the walk, I went to Eve’s place to help her hang some framed things that mattered to her.
 Music has always mattered to her, and one of the pieces was even autographed, which made it feel special to help put it up properly.

 One frame didn't cooperate—the screws I had weren't the right fit.
 So I picked up Kayla from work and stopped by Ace to grab the correct hardware.